The 12th International Conference on Developments in Power System Protection

 The IET shall have the right to register copyright to the article in its name as claimant, whether separately or as part of another medium in which such work is included.
 Also, The IET shall have the right to grant reprint permission to third parties and to receive reasonable royalties in such instances.

-Authors reserve the following rights:
+Authors reserve the following rights

 The right to use all or portions of the submitted article in future works of their own.
-All proprietary rights, such as patent right
+All proprietary rights, such as patent right.

-Copyright forms should be emailed, faxed or posted to:
+Licence to publish forms should be emailed, faxed or posted to:

 DPSP 2014 Organisers